 In addition, beside the provisions of article 45 of the law no. 9918/2008 regarding the investment risk calculation to be carried out by AKEP, if the latter applies excessively low

 MTRs without the proper analysis, it will dent Vodafone’s ability to undertake infrastructural and innovation investments in the future.
-Vodafone submits that such regulation runs counter to the intention of the European Commission where in Article 3(3) of the Framework Directive provides that an NRA should:
+Vodafone submits that such regulation runs counter to the intention of the European Commission where in Article 3(3) of the Framework Directive provides that an NRA should:5.
+Do you agree with AKEP’s proposal for asymmetry of MTR for Albtelecom as compared to the two other operators?

 No. Vodafone strongly opposes this proposal of AKEP and finds it completely not grounded and in contradiction with any good practice or regulatory framework that AKEP itself has used on the rationale of the analysis.
 The European Commission has requested to all member NRAs from 2009 to apply a certain type of cost methodology (BU LRIC4) to determine the termination rates5.
 Vodafone has always requested AKEP to apply this requirement as provided by the European Commission, but AKEP has never responded positively and instead continued to apply a benchmark method, which is against the European and domestic regulatory framework as it may leave room to inappropriate and disproportional regulatory measures on tariffs and, as it is the case, even to asymmetric ones.